Jakub-Muszynski/Coding-Challenges/README.md

 # Coding-Challenges
-Content of this repository is primarily focused on developing an understanding of coding challenges and algorithms.
+Content of this repository is primarily focused on developing a understanding of coding challenges and algorithms.